sydney’s newest investment casting foundry

 investment

-The wax tree is then hand dipped into a ceramic slurry, and coated with fine zircon sand.
+The wax tree is then hand dipped into a ceramic mixure, and coated with zircon sand.
 This process is repeated multiple times often taking up to 24 hours to dry. each subsequent dip is followed by a coating of fine to course sand. as the layers build up, The ceramic coating forms a shell around around the wax patterns.

 dewaxing